First Federation Trust

 Aims and Objectives

-Our aim at St Francis Pre-school is to provide children with the opportunity to reach their full holistic potential through a positive experience which they will remember and benefit from all their lives.
+Our aim at Newton Ferrers C of E Primary School Nursery is to provide children with the opportunity to reach their full holistic potential through a positive experience which they will remember and benefit from all their lives.
 We will ensure excellent provision for every child to access stimulating, creative, fun activities and play opportunities in a safe, secure and nurturing environment.